 As a society we are driving towards a decarbonized future, a transition that will transform all parts of our economy.
 Banks and other financial service providers can play a key role in spearheading this transformation, working across industry sectors to support businesses as they work to reduce their environmental impact and make net zero a reality.

 Banks are in a unique position to make significant strides towards decarbonization within their own operations, while also supporting decarbonization through their investments.
-The establishment earlier this year of the industry-led, UN-convened, Net-Zero Banking Alliance bringing together 53 banks from 27 countries representing almost a quarter of global banking assets (over US$37 trillion), is the most vivid demonstration of this.
+The establishment last year of the industry-led, UN-convened, Net-Zero Banking Alliance bringing together 53 banks from 27 countries representing almost a quarter of global banking assets (over US$37 trillion), is the most vivid demonstration of this.
 For many in the sector, the starting point has been to analyze and change what the enterprise can most closely control.
 This can involve setting targets for reducing paper, energy and water consumption, along with efficiency goals for our buildings and data centers.

 Enabling decarbonization across the economy

 Harnessing digital finance, big data, artificial intelligence (AI), mobile platforms, blockchain and the Internet of Things (IoT) to deliver products and services offers ongoing opportunities for decarbonization.
 More can be done to pioneer decarbonization along the value chain, such as through Decarbonization Level Agreements to set measurable targets with suppliers and partners.
 In addition, banks can learn the lessons of the pandemic to move their operations further towards a lower-carbon way of operating, embedding some of those changes adopted rapidly in response to Covid-19 to deliver ongoing sustainability benefits.